Journalish/Journalish/README.md

 Then she decided to take pictures of my journal.
 Then she took away my computer privalages for a year.

 ### How does it store notes?
-I was going to use [Jsoning](https://support.glitch.com/t/jsoning-a-simple-key-value-json-based-persistent-lightweight-database/24575), however, database storage is
+I was going to use [Jsoning](https://support.glitch.com/t/jsoning-a-simple-key-value-json-based-persistent-lightweight-database/24575), however, database storage is a bit more reliant because Jsoning uses local files and Databases uses